VladSmus/MEandYOU_Website/README.md

-Dating website with NextJS, React and Supabase + Tailwind CSS
+Dating website with NextJS, React and Supabase + Tailwind CSS TypeScript

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).